vabatista/vivaviajando_app/README.md

 REACT_APP_GA_CLIENT_ID="YOURID.apps.googleusercontent.com"
 REACT_APP_DISQUS_APP_ID="YOURID"
 ```
+PS: insert the secrets in github actions for devops.

 I used free tier of Disqus and Google Analytics.
 You can create an account and get these variables for free.

 3. run: